theinit01/SJCE-WiFiAutologin/README.md

 ## Introduction

-This repository contains a userscript designed to remove the annoying "Ad blocker is not allowed on Youtube" popup.
+This repository contains a userscript designed to auto login the SJCE WiFi login page whenever opened.
 Follow the instructions below to get started.
-We also have an undetected way of skipping ads if you get blocked from the video player.

 ## Installation